lubingau/7SuperRes/README.md

     REPOSITORY                        TAG      IMAGE ID       CREATED         SIZE
     xilinx/vitis-ai-tensorflow2-cpu   latest   e1501ac96fd0   10 days ago     6.75GB
     ```
 4. You will need to install some missing packages and libraries into the Vitis AI container.
-Copy the file `setup_env.sh` into the `Vitis-AI` folder
+Copy the file `setup_docker_env.sh` into the `Vitis-AI` folder
     ```bash
     cp DeepZoom/flow-vitis-ai/setup_env.sh Vitis-AI/
     ```